shahmirfaisal/100-days-of-code/log.md

 **Today's Progress**: Worked on a corona virus tracker app.

-**Thoughts:** I saw an Api for corona virus at github which motivated me to create web app for that.
+**Thoughts:** I saw an Api for corona virus at github which motivated me to create web app for that.I created it with React.js .

 **Link to work:** [Corona Virus Tracker](https://github.com/shahmirfaisal/corona-virus-tracker)